AphroditeSoftware/MyGolfWorkoutBuddy/README.md

 1. Open `MyGolfWorkoutBuddy.xcodeproj` in Xcode.
 2. Select your team under each target's Signing & Capabilities tab if Automatic signing doesn't already resolve one.
 3. Build and run the Watch App scheme on a paired Watch+iPhone.
+4. Tap the Widget to launch the app
-4. Tap **Start Round**, walk around/swing to see swing count and live state update, and confirm the state switches to "In Cart — Paused" when riding a cart.
+5. Tap **Start Round**, walk around/swing to see swing count and live state update, and confirm the state switches to "In Cart — Paused" when riding a cart.
 Tap **End Round** to save.
-5. Build and run the iPhone app scheme; the round should appear in the list once HealthKit finishes syncing it, with a detail view for full stats.
+6. Build and run the iPhone app scheme; the round should appear in the list once HealthKit finishes syncing it, with a detail view for full stats.

 ## Running the tests